 The recipe card outlines that it may be necessary to add a tablespoon or two of water to the mixture if it’s not coming together.
 Make sure you mix very thoroughly first before resorting to adding this, as it does take a minute to come together.
 Whether you need water will be based mostly on the viscosity of your coconut butter.

-If you prefer a very sweet bar, you can use a sweeter chocolate to coat – don’t increase the honey, it will prevent the filling from freezing properly.
+- Sweeten with chocolate: if you prefer a very sweet bar, you can use a sweeter chocolate to coat – don’t increase the honey, it will prevent the filling from freezing properly.

 More Coconut Desserts